geodesicsolutions-community/website/README.md

 # website
-Source code for the geodesicsolutions.org website
+Source code for the geodesicsolutions.org website.